TreeHacks/hardware_hackpack/README.md

 # Example: IR Sensor + Servo Motor

-We're going to demonstrate how to use the on-board temperature sensor as well as drive a servo motor with the pico (//may also wanna add display of temperature, may change to IR sensor)
+We're going to demonstrate how to use an IR sensor in conjunction with a servo motor.
+Our final result is going to be a servo motor that starts when an object gets close to the sensor!

+## Sensor

+#### Connections:

+If you've never used a breadboard before and want to know more about it, you can check out ... , (though this isn't required)
+To connect the ir sensor, follow the image below:

+The pins we have connected to are:  ////change
+  Servo's red wire (VCC) to pico's 3V3(OUT)
+  Servo's black wire (GND) to pico's GND
+  Servo's orange wire (OUT) to pico's GPIO-0

+The process should look something like this:

+#### Code

+#### Demo

+## Adding the servo

 #### Connections:
 If you've never used a breadboard before and want to know more about it, you can check out ... , (though this isn't required)